PACE: Physics Augmentation for Coordinated End-to-end Reinforcement Learning toward Versatile Humanoid Table Tennis: Training and Experimental Setup

 \subsubsection{Air drag modeling}

-To capture aerodynamic effects beyond gravity (already handled by the stock IsaacLab), we implement a custom external-force module to account for aerodynamic effects on the TT ball's motion.
+To capture aerodynamic effects beyond gravity, which is already handled by the stock IsaacLab, we implement a custom external-force module to account for aerodynamic effects on the TT ball's motion.
 The module was calibrated using 22 real-world pre-bounce trajectories with near-zero spin, measured with the motion capture system: we subtracted gravity from the measured accelerations and fit a quadratic-in-speed drag model \cite{anderson2011ebook} via least squares to obtain a single constant drag coefficient.

-During simulation, at every physics step, the module computes a drag force opposite the ball’s instantaneous velocity, with magnitude proportional to the square of its speed, and applies it at the ball’s center of mass in the world frame.
+During simulation, at every physics step, the module computes a drag force in a direction opposite to the ball’s instantaneous velocity, with magnitude proportional to the square of its speed, and applies it at the ball’s center of mass in the world frame.
 Since both the identification and our operating regime involve negligible spin, aerodynamic lift due to Magnus effect is assumed to be negligible.